 The trunk is large for a car of this size, and has an unusually wide opening, easily accommodating four golf bags.

 The HS 250h cockpit is shaped by study of eye movement, sight lines and economy of motion.
 Everything the driver needs to look at is mounted high on the dash, so it can be addressed at a glance.
 Those controls that must be touched are mounted down low, within easy reach.
-The navigation screen is mounted high but controlled by the mouse-like Remote Touch device located in the center console, where a driver would most likely rest his hand.
-Because of the Remote Touch mouse, the driver never needs to lean forward to touch the navigation screen, or keep his finger on an icon while the display scrolls.
+The navigation screen is mounted high but controlled by the mouse-like Remote Touch device located in the center console, where drivers would most likely rest their hands.
+Because of the Remote Touch mouse, the driver never needs to lean forward to touch the navigation screen, or keep a finger on an icon while the display scrolls.
 It's all controlled through the mouse, without looking down.
 It's a safer system, one that leaves no fingerprints on the Navi screen.

 The transmission shifter, something more like a joystick, is located in the center of the instrument panel, where it can be bipped into a given gear by a flick of two fingers.